What’s Tmma Photography about?

 OK nice to meet you Mark.
 How did you get into digital?

 Thanks for dropping by!
 By 1999 I embraced digital photography with a one megapixel Kodak digital camera, the DC200.
 Someone I worked with showed me one.
 I was hooked.
 No space consuming darkroom and nasty chemicals required.
-Instead of feeling like a mole, processing could be done at a computer.
+Instead of feeling like a mole, I swapped the darkroom for a computer.
+Maybe not everyones choice but it worked or me.

 By 2004 I acquired my first DSLR, a Nikon D70.
 Both cameras are still in working order and kept for sentimental reasons.
 The D70 can still produce acceptable results.
 The DC200 not so much.